gggallahad/zmyers/README.md

 These articles served as the primary reference for translating the algorithm from its theoretical form into a working Zig implementation.

+## Features
+- Implements the classic Myers diff algorithm for computing the minimal set of operations to transform one string into another.
+Returns a sequence of operations (`delete` and `insert`) without `equal` operations, focusing only on changes.
+- Supports applying computed differences to transform the source string into the target string.
+- Provides grouping of operations into a compact `PackedDiff` format, combining consecutive deletions and insertions for efficiency.

-## Installation
+## Limitations
-To use `zmyers` in your Zig project:
-1. Add the library as a dependency in your `build.zig` file.
-2. Import the `zmyers` module in your code.
+- **Basic Implementation**: This is a straightforward implementation based on the original Myers diff algorithm.
+It does not include optimizations such linear space refinements mentioned in the original paper.

 ## Usage
-The library provides two main public functions:
+The library provides six main public functions:
 - `diff`: Computes the differences between two input strings and returns a `Diff` object containing individual operations.
+- `apply`: Applies a sequence of `Operation` structs to a source string, producing the transformed string.
+- `packedDiff`: Computes the differences between two input strings and returns a `PackedDiff` object containing grouped operations.
+- `packedApply`: Applies a sequence of `PackedOperation` structs to a source string, producing the transformed string.
-- `pack`: Groups the operations from a `Diff` object into a more compact `PackedDiff` object, combining consecutive deletions and insertions.
+- `pack`: Groups a sequence of `Operation` structs into a more compact `PackedDiff` object.
+- `unpack`: Converts a sequence of `PackedOperation` structs back into a `Diff` object with individual operations.

 ### Function: `diff`
-Computes the differences between two input strings using the Myers diff algorithm.

 #### Function Signature
 ```zig